Adeline (given name)

-Adeline is a feminine given name meaning 'noble' or 'nobility'; it is of German origin and derived from Old High German adal "noble."
+Adeline is a feminine given name meaning 'noble' or 'nobility'; it is of German origin and derived from Old High German adal "noble".
 The root lives on in the New High German words Adel "nobility," edel "noble," and adelig "noble."
-It is related to the given name Adèle.
+It is related to the given name Adelaide and its diminutive Adèle.
 Adeline was introduced to England by the Normans in the 11th century and was very common in the Middle Ages.
-Its variants include Adelin, Adelina, Adaline, Adalyn, Adalynn, Adelyn, Adalene, Adeleine, Aada, Ada, Alina, Aline, Adelita and Alita, Zélie.
+Its variants include Adelin, Adelina, Adaline, Adalyn, Adalynn, Adelyn, Adalene, Adeleine, Adylene, Aada, Ada, Alina, Aline, Adelita and Alita, Zélie.

 Notable people with the name include: